UniMath/agda-unimath/DESIGN-PRINCIPLES.md

 ## Design philosophy of `agda-unimath`

-When a human is looking for something in a library of formalized mathematics, they likely have a clear idea of what concept they are looking for.
-It would be unlikely, however, that they know exactly what other concepts the concept they are looking for depends on.
-If the concept they're looking for is an instance of something more general, we also cannot count on it that they know about that this is the case.
-Certainly, we wouldn't require humans to know anything at all about _how_ their concept has been formalized in order to find it in `agda-unimath`.
-In fact, Humans might not yet know very much about the concept they're looking for except the name, and they might have come to find more information about it.
-The best case scenario for someone like that is that they can readily find their concept being listed in a hyperlinked index, like the index in the back of a book, so that they can find it there, click on it, and find what they were looking for.
+When a person is searching for something in a library of formalized mathematics, they likely have a clear idea of the concept they are looking for.
+However, it is unlikely that they know all the other concepts on which the desired concept depends.
+Even if the concept they are seeking is an instance of something more general, we cannot assume that they are aware of this.
+We certainly don't expect users to have any knowledge of how their concept has been formalized in order to find it in `agda-unimath`.
+In fact, users might have limited knowledge about the concept they're searching for, knowing only its name, and they may be seeking more information about it.
+In such cases, the ideal scenario is for them to easily locate their concept in a hyperlinked index, similar to the index found at the back of a book.
+This way, they can find the concept, click on it, and access the information they were looking for.

-Concepts are made prominent in the `agda-unimath` library because humans know how to look for them.
-An index of the concepts formalized in `agda-unimath` is formed by the list of files in the library, and the indexing terms are the file names.
-Since we want to help humans to easily find the topics they're interested in, all the files in our library are narrowly focused on one concept, on one named theorem or on one specific topic.
-The file names describe that concept, theorem, or topic in a concise and natural manner.
+Concepts are given prominence in the `agda-unimath` library because users know how to search for them.
+An index of the formalized concepts in `agda-unimath` is created by listing the files in the library, with the file names serving as the indexing terms.
+To assist users in quickly finding the topics they are interested in, each file in our library focuses narrowly on a single concept, a named theorem, or a specific topic.
+The file names succinctly and naturally describe the concept, theorem, or topic.

-This choice of organization of the library implies that we can organize our files much like pages on a wiki.
-The title of the file is the topic at hand, in an informal section we can describe in words what the main idea is; then we give the main definition, the basic infrastructure around it, and we derive properties or consequences that hold in the same generality as the main definition of the file.
+This organizational choice for the library allows us to structure our files in a manner similar to pages on a wiki.
+The file's title represents the topic at hand, and in an informal section, we can describe the main idea in words.
+Subsequently, we provide the main definition, the basic infrastructure surrounding it, and derive properties or consequences that hold with the same generality as the main definition of the file.

-For example, the file about sets defines first what a set is, and then goes on to show that sets are closed under equivalences, dependent pair types, dependent product types, and so on.
-But it doesn't show that the type of natural numbers is a set because users would more likely expect such a fact to be presented on the page about natural numbers.
+For instance, the file about sets initially defines what a set is, and then proceeds to demonstrate that sets are closed under equivalences, dependent pair types, dependent product types, and so on.
+However, it does not prove that the type of natural numbers is a set because users would more likely expect such information to be presented on the page specifically dedicated to natural numbers.

-Now we can do a thought experiment.
-Suppose we have an unorganized library of mathematics, and we organize everything by topic as described above.
-Mathematics is already a well-organised subject, so for most of the library this is our preferred way to organise it.
-But at the bottom of the library we will find a cluster of interdependent files, and Agda will give errors because of those cyclic dependencies.
-This is because our desire to organise the library by topic doesn't take the bootstrapping process of getting things off the ground at the foundational level of the library.
+Let's consider a thought experiment.
+Suppose we have an unorganized library of mathematics and organize everything by topic as described above.
+Mathematics is already a well-organized subject, so this is our preferred way to organize most of the library.
+However, towards the bottom of the library, we encounter a cluster of interdependent files, and Agda will report errors due to these cyclic dependencies.
+The reason is that our desire to organize the library by topic does not account for the initial bootstrapping process at the foundational level of the library.

-To resolve those cyclic dependencies, we created two folders for the foundation of the `agda-unimath` library: the `foundation-core` folder containing the basic setup, and the `foundation` folder, containing everything that belongs to the foundation of the library.
+To resolve these cyclic dependencies, we created two folders for the foundation of the `agda-unimath` library: the `foundation-core` folder containing the basic setup, and the `foundation` folder containing all the components belonging to the library's foundation.
 The `foundation-core` folder contains files that are paired with files of the same name in the `foundation` folder.
-The corresponding file in the `foundation` folder imports this file from the `foundation-core` folder publicly.
-Users who are working in areas outside of the foundation can just import files directly from `foundation`, and they don't have to worry that some files might be split in two.
+The corresponding file in the `foundation` folder publicly imports the file from the `foundation-core` folder.
+Users working in areas outside of the foundation can directly import files from the `foundation` folder without worrying about potential file splits.

-Outside of the `foundation` folder, the library adheres to the "one-concept-per-file" design principle.
-If you find, however, that something you were looking for was in a different place than you expected it to be (this happens!) please let us know and we will consider it for improvements.
+Outside of the `foundation` folder, the library adheres to the design principle of "one-concept-per-file."
+However, if you discover that something you were looking for is located in a different place than expected (which can happen!), please let us know, and we will consider it for future improvements.